pallavi176/Transformers-HuggingFace-with-docs/docs/2_4HandlingMultipleSequences.md

 input_ids = tf.convert_to_tensor(ids) # Error: not a rectangualr shape
 ```

+- Generally, we only truncate sentences when they are longer than the maximum length the model can handle
 - Which is why we usually pad the smaller sentences to the length of the longest one!

 ``` py